aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/data-validation/_index.md

 Microsoft Excel supports a number of different types of data validation.
 Each type is used to control what type of data is entered into a cell, or cell range.
 Below, code snippets illustrate how to validate that:

 - Numbers are whole, that is, that they don't have a decimal part.
 - Decimal numbers follow the right structure.
-The code example defines that a range of cells should have two decimal spaces.
+The code example defines that a range of cells should have two decimal places.
 - Values are restricted to a list of values.
 List validation defines a separate list of values that can be applied to a cell, or cell range.
 - Dates fall within a specific range.
 - A time is within a specific range.
-- A text is within a given character length.
+- Text is within a given character length.

 ### **Data Validation with Microsoft Excel**

 To create validations using Microsoft Excel:

 1. In a worksheet, select the cells to which you want to apply validation.
 1. From the **Data** menu, select **Validation**.
 The validation dialog will be displayed.
 1. Click the **Settings** tab and enter settings.

 ### **Data Validation with Aspose.Cells for Python Excel Library**

 Data validation is a powerful feature for validating the information entered into worksheets.
 With data validation, developers can provide users with a list of choices, restrict data entries to a specific type or size, etc.
 In Aspose.Cells for Python via .NET, each [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class has a [**validations**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/validations/) property which represents a collection of [**Validation**](https://reference.aspose.com/cells/python-net/aspose.cells/validation) objects.
-To set up validation, set some of the [**Validation**](https://reference.aspose.com/cells/python-net/aspose.cells/validation) class' properties as follows:
+To set up validation, set some of the [**Validation**](https://reference.aspose.com/cells/python-net/aspose.cells/validation) class's properties as follows:

 - type – represents the validation type, which may be specified by using one of the predefined values in the [**ValidationType**](https://reference.aspose.com/cells/python-net/aspose.cells/validationtype) enumeration.
 - Operator – represents the operator to be used in the validation, which may be specified by using one of the predefined values in the [**OperatorType**](https://reference.aspose.com/cells/python-net/aspose.cells/operatortype) enumeration.
 - formula1 – represents the value or expression associated with the first part of the data validation.
 - formula2 – represents the value or expression associated with the second part of the data validation.

 When the [**Validation**](https://reference.aspose.com/cells/python-net/aspose.cells/validation) object's properties have been configured, developers can use the [**CellArea**](https://reference.aspose.com/cells/python-net/aspose.cells/cellarea) structure to store information about the cell range that will be validated using the created validation.